Carrefour MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns investment portfolio for a connection, listing specific asset types like FIIs, stocks, ETFs, etc. It distinguishes from sibling tools like openfinance_list_investment_transactions which focus on transactions.
+The description clearly states it returns investment portfolio data for a connection, listing specific asset types (FIIs, stocks, ETFs, etc.), which is a specific verb+resource.
+It distinguishes itself from siblings like openfinance_list_investment_transactions by focusing on holdings.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.